 But I knew that if I got one paragraph wrong it might cost me a few thousand pounds.
 So, like I took a builder out to see the building I was hoping to buy, I used the legal equivalent, my solicitor to look through the pack.

 So, I emailed the solicitor and said: "I'm thinking about bidding for this property on Tuesday, can you check the pack and get back to me?"
 Two days later he came back and said It's fine, fill your boots.

 Now he might have come back and said, "be aware that there's a shorter completion period," or, "be aware that there are extra costs," or, "be aware that it's a short lease," or whatever it might be, you know?

-They’re all different and, like I say, I’m a big believer in paying the experts to do what they do.
+They're all different and, as I say, I'm a big believer in paying the experts to do what they do.